What's Free on Android and iOS this Week? | nextpit

 - Tic Tac Toe in a Circle [5.0-stars /

-$1.99]: A rhythm game that pits your reflexes against time, where you need to get the tunes right in order to save the world (what else?).
-With numerous music genres included, it is certainly a throwback to the good old Guitar Hero days.
+$3.99]: As the name says, a different spin on the classic tic-tac-toe formula.

-That is all for now as we kick off a brand-new week!
-It is our hope you were able to find something that piqued your interest, be it for immediate use or to be installed for later use.
-What do you think of the apps which are listed here?
-For those who are looking for online games to kill time without having to have an Internet connection, check out our linked story below.
+That's it for now when it comes to this week's free apps!
+We do hope that whatever you find here is worth installing, be it for now or for later.
+What do you think of our list for this weekend?
+Just in case you are looking for some online games to satiate your gaming appetite without requiring an Internet connection, check out our linked story below.

-Now that you have seen what we have listed to kick off your weekend, what do you think of our list?
-Did you spot any fascinating apps or games on Google Play Store or Apple App Store lately?
-Don't keep such news to yourself—spill the beans in the comments!
+We'd love to hear your thoughts on today's selections before we prepare another list to kick off next week.
+Did you come across any other interesting apps or games on the Google Play Store or Apple App Store?
+Share your recommendations with us in the comments!

 By clicking on the button above, you agree that external content may be displayed to you.
 Personal data may be transmitted to third-party providers in the process.
 You can find more information about this in our Privacy Policy.